NumberCooler/speech-to-file/README.md

-README for speech-to-browser
+README for speech-to-file
 ===========================

-speech-to-browser is a demo application for [libmp3lame.js][0], based on the [speech-to-server][1] demo.
+speech-to-file is a demo application for [libmp3lame.js][0], based on the [speech-to-server][1] demo.

 This demo records audio input from the microphone and encodes it into MP3 data.